About the Author image

 He began solo sea kayaking at 11 years old, became a professional mountain instructor in the UK, and later was a member of Australia’s first modern major sea kayak expedition, a 70-day, 1,600km circumnavigation of Tasmania.
 In his ice-strengthened yacht and expedition sea kayak, Earle has explored more than half of Greenland's navigable coast.
 His earlier experience in field science expeditions included Far East Gippsland, for the ANZ Scientific Exploration Society (Chief Leader), and an unvisited region of the Kimberley, for the museums of Victoria and Western Australia (Co-leader).
 He also undertook field reconnaissance for the Royal Geographical Society's 1988 Bicentenary Kimberley Research Project.
 Earle was Director of the Tall Ships spectacular where the Prime Minister officially opened Australia's Bicentenary celebrations before an international television audience.

-Earle is the Chief Executive Officer of the Oceanic Research Institute, and founder of Bear Books publishing.
-He was elected a Fellow of the Royal Geographical Society, London, in 1984, and is now a Scientific Collaborator at the Laboratory of Applied Bioacoustics, University of Catalonia, Spain.
-He was an Adjunct Professor and Professional Fellow at Southern Cross University, Australia.
+Earle is the founder of Bear Books publishing and was founding Chairman of the Oceanic Research Institute.
+He was elected a Fellow of the Royal Geographical Society, London, in 1984, and has been a Scientific Collaborator at the Laboratory of Applied Bioacoustics, University of Catalonia, Spain, and Adjunct Professor and Professional Fellow at Southern Cross University, Australia.

 I BUILT MY SITE FOR FREE USING